What is an Alternative Break?

 Alternative Breaks are service-learning experiences designed to heighten participants’ awareness of critical social issues, enhance their individual growth, and prepare them for lifelong social action.
-Each weekend or weeklong trip integrates service, reflection and education and focuses on topics as varied as poverty, hunger, housing, healthcare, and disaster relief.
+Each weekend or weeklong trip integrates service, reflection and education and focuses on topics as varied as poverty, hunger, housing, and healthcare.
 Please visit the trip listing page for more specific trip descriptions and information.

 Alternative breaks are just that- an alternative to life on campus.
 The breaks give students an opportunity to meet new people, learn new things and to step away from traditional learning and living.
 Alternative Breaks trips are entirely drug and alcohol-free, thus providing an “alternative” option to traditional spring break and weekend activities.

 Eight Components of a Quality Alternative Break